 This is a great tool to use in an emergency situation.

 How To Use The Buddy Skill

-To activate the buddy skill, you simply say “Alexa, ask my buddy to send help.”
+To activate the buddy skill, you simply give this simple voice command, “Alexa, ask my buddy to send help.”

 How To Set Up Your Buddy On Alexa